marcorh2000/COVID-19-info/README.md

 3. Start the development server using `npm run dev`.

 Make sure you have Node.js and npm (Node Package Manager) installed on your system.

-## Contributing

-Contributions to this project are welcome!
-Feel free to open issues, suggest improvements, or submit pull requests.
-Please follow the contribution guidelines and code of conduct when contributing to this project.

 ## License